junebloom/practical/README.md

 <RecordingsList {...{ recordings, player }} />
 ```

 What is our object spreading _in to_, exactly?
 Some implied object literal that will be present after transpiling, I guess.
 It feels icky to write an invalid JS expression and then rely on the transpiler to complete it.
-It also feels silly to create an object literal whose sole purpose is to be spread.
+It also seems silly to create an object literal whose sole purpose is to be spread.
 Beyond the weirdness of this use of the spread operator, it is still more verbose than plain JS.

 After critical examination it was hard to see any substantial benefit of JSX for this project, so I tried dropping it entirely.
-And it turns out I had no problems at all with doing everything in JavaScript.
-In fact it felt more natural and consistent to write and consume components using JS.
+And it turns out I had almost no problems doing so.
+In fact it felt more natural and consistent to write and consume application UI using JS.

-This has the additional benefit that technically my project does not require a build step, though it may still be a good idea.
+However, a use-case that would certainly benefit from JSX is in the [Footer component](/src/components/Footer.js) of the app.
+It is an area that makes use of hypertext, and the plain JS code is a bit difficult to read, so writing it with some kind of purpose-made _HyperText Markup Language_ would make sense!

 ## TODO